mirage/capnp-rpc/README.md

 ## Structure of the library

-The code is split into three packages:
+The code is split into several packages:

 - `capnp-rpc` contains the logic of the [Cap'n Proto RPC Protocol][], but does not depend on any particular serialisation.
   The tests in the `test` directory test the logic using a simple representation where messages are OCaml data-structures